How to Get More Done with Less Stress Using Evernote

 Well, for many years (perhaps the nature of being a mom of many with a stack of responsibilities), I was an eagle chasing about a dozen squirrels running in all different directions, and catching none of them.
-This system, which is a modified version of my Bullet Journal actually, helps me to stay on task and actually complete what I started.
+This system, which is a changed version of my Bullet Journal, helps me to stay on task and complete what I started.
 It’s huge.

 The Later Notebook

-Later is more for things that will be dealt with soon, but not particularly urgent.
-Someday is for project ideas that seem cool but I’m in no position at the moment to expend brain space on them.
+Later is more for things that I will deal with soon, but not urgently.
+Someday is for project ideas that seem cool, but I’m in no position at the moment to spend brain space on them.

 Moodboarding Projects with Evernote